no2223/ai-how.github.io/_posts/2019-01-20-GANs for missing data imputation.md

    * observed values are kept intact
    * missing locations are imputed

-Whereas the discriminator learns to discriminate between generated samples (that comes from Gdata) and Gimpute.
+Whereas the discriminator learns to discriminate between generated samples (that comes from Gdata) and Gimpute (illustrated in figure above).
 For imputer GAN loss is defined as below:

 <p align="center"> <img src="https://ai-how.github.io/img/Loss_Imputer.png" width="690" height="40" /> </p>